Savory/docs/src/fundamentals/dynamic-modules.md

 ### Dynamic modules

-The [Modules chapter](/overview/modules,md) covers the basics of Nest modules, and includes a brief introduction to [dynamic modules](overview/modules.md).
+The [Modules chapter](/overview/modules,md) covers the basics of Danet modules, and includes a brief introduction to [dynamic modules](overview/modules.md).
 This chapter expands on the subject of dynamic modules.
 Upon completion, you should have a good grasp of what they are and how and when to use them.

 ## Introduction